jay-Anonymous/ContannaProductionApp/README.md

 for an example where geolocation mock is enabled through setting mock: true.
 Note that care should be taken to avoid that mocks can be triggered in the a production app as authentication can be bypassed this way.

-## Some thoughts on state management

-In investigating the various state management approaches, Brian Egan's <http://fluttersamples.com/> was very helpful.
-I tried out a few approaches and in an early version of first_app ended up on scoped_model as an approach that is intuitive, plays well with the Flutter principles of app design, and that is powerful enough to support a production app.
-State management is a matter of taste, but I was trying to find the set of app architectural approaches that fit with Flutter and that can support a bigger team of developers.

-This choice turned out to be a pretty good one as the developer behind scoped_model also worked on the provider package which in 2019 became the recommended way to provide widget trees with state updates.
-Provider is not entirely a replacement of scoped_model, quoted from the provider home: "A mixture between dependency injection (DI) and state management, built with widgets for widgets."
-In the process of replacing scoped_model with provider, I chose not to add a more powerful state management package (like MobX), but rather use simple classes with the ChangeNotifier mixin.
-This is all that is needed for provider to pick up notifyListeners() calls.
-In a bigger application, you probably want to choose a state management packaged like MobX to better handle more complex states.

-The developer of provider has later developed <https://pub.dev/packages/flutter_riverpod>, which is a total rewrite of state management (not using InheritedWidget).
-It is positioned as a "better" provider, however, I have chosen not to rewrite the starter app with riverpod as provider is powerful enough for many real-life scenarios and the current introduction to riverpod is harder to understand until you are deeper into Flutter.
-Also, there have been introduced more state management packages and frameworks and choosing one that fits your project must be evaluated on a case by case basis.
 # ContannaProductionApp